stevolix/Combine_CPP_CC_AS/README.md

 * One external [Assembly file](src/subfunc3.S) with a very minimalistic Assembly subfunction (X86) that just returns 3.
 * A basic [Makefile](Makefile) that can serve as basis for other programs.
+* An alternative basic [CMakeLists.txt](CMakeLists.txt) that can be used with CMake to generate a build structure for make, ninja, etc.

-## About the Makefile
+## About the provided Makefile
-The Makefile file has the following main sections:
+The [Makefile](Makefile) file has the following main sections:
 * First the source variables are defined and some compiler options are defined for the subsequent steps.
 * Next, all src files are automatically included into the Makefile variables and a list of target